 James Savile, Head of Highfield Prep School

 James Savile is the Head of Highfield Prep School.
-James has a wealth of experience in independent education having joined Highfield from Salisbury Cathedral School where he performed the duties of Deputy Head.
+James has a wealth of experience in independent education having joined Highfield from Salisbury Cathedral School where he spent time as Deputy Head.
 He was also previously Head of Leweston Prep School in Dorset and Principal of Dolphin School and Noah’s Ark Nurseries in London.

 With Highfield forming his third headship in the independent sector, James’ ethos is shaped by a passion for getting the best out of each and every child;